NDelPozo/NDelPozo/README.md

 <br>

 Hello!
-I'm Nicolas, a passionate FullStack developer.
-During my time at Henry I gained experience working with technologies such as Javascript, Node, React, Express, PostgreSQL and other technologies in the sector.
+I'm Nicolas, a passionate FullStack developer and I recently finished soyHenry bootcamp.
+During my time at soyHenry I gained experience working with technologies such as Javascript, Node, React, Express, PostgreSQL and other technologies in the sector.
 Having participated and completed 2 final projects, I was able to expand my skills learnt in the bootcamp by learning technologies such as Next js and MongoDb.

 I am a curious person and this curiosity leads me to continue learning and developing my skills constantly.
 Throughout Henry and my two projects I was able to work with various work teams where I had to adapt to different work methodologies.